moocfi/moocfi.github.io/courses/general/programming/how-to-get-started.md

       - The script can be executed only if it has been given right permissions eg. with command `chmod +x bin/idea.sh`.
       - In Ubuntu, for example, the execution permissions can be given using the File browser  by right clicking the script and selecting Properties / Permissions / Allow executing file as program.
 After doing this, the script can be executed by clicking it.

-Then, download the the TestMyCode plugin.
+Then, download the the TestMyCode plugin:

 When IntelliJ opens for the first time, you get to a welcome screen.
 At the bottom, choose Configure / Plugins.
 At the bottom of the window that opens, choose "Browse repositories" and type something like "TMC" to the search field.
 Install the plugin and restart IntelliJ.